Skip to main content

 Configure Ticketing Feature

-To configure the Ticketing feature, you must first configure the Severity Mappings
+To configure the Ticketing feature, you must first set up the Severity Mappings.

-1. In the Managed Service Centre (MSC) Console, go to Settings > Integrations.
+1. In the MSC Console, navigate to Settings > Integrations.

-3. On the ConnectWise PSA configuration page, select the Ticketing tab.
+2. Select ConnectWise PSA and open the Ticketing tab.

-• From the dropdowns, select the corresponding ConnectWise Impact and ConnectWise Priority.
+5. Select the corresponding ConnectWise Impact and ConnectWise Priority from the dropdown.

 6. Click Save to apply the mapping.